Rednegniw/mcdonalds-rankings/README.md

 Currently, I don't have any plan to add to it, but feel free to create a PR if you want to add something.

-Currently, it is deployed on [bestmcdonalds.com](https://bestmcdonalds.com).
+Currently, it is deployed on <a href="https://bestmcdonalds.com" target="_blank">bestmcdonalds.com</a>.
 Hopefully it won't have much traffic, since Google Places API is pretty expensive.
-If so, I will take it down.

 ## Getting started